School Logo

 This is the Woodfield Way!

-Our school values underpin everything that we do in school; these focus on kindness, respect, thankfulness, honesty, forgiveness and charity.
-We teach the children what they mean, how to show them and how to recognise these values when someone else is demonstrating them.
-Alongside our values, we also have our learning jungle and learning powers.
+Alongside this, we also have our learning jungle and learning powers.
 The learning powers are: to concentrate, to be resilient, to be curious, to cooperate and to self-improve.
 These are skills that we feel are essential for children and adults to build resilience and become creative, critical thinkers and effective, confident learners with a passion for learning.

 Implementation